 “I’ll take your car back to mine and leave it there.
 You can get a ride in tomorrow?”
 She nodded.
 “You mind if I talk for a minute?”
 She shook her head.

 “What you’re feeling?
 That sensation in your gut, like it’s about to split you open and spill out your intestines?
 I don’t know what it is, specifically, but it’s not love.
-Not really.
+Not anymore, not really.
 It’s rejection, and it’s fear, and it’s self-loathing, and it’s loneliness, and more than anything it’s the loss of a savior.
 But that pain isn’t love, and there are no saviors.
 You have to save yourself.”

 She looked at him for a long moment, those blood-shot eyes — rimmed by mascara, half-hidden by the fringe — older than they seemed.
 “You’re wrong,” she said, “And what’s more, you’re kind of an asshole.
 But thanks, I guess, for trying.”
 She got out and let the door click shut behind her.

 “I’ve got some pills, I’ve got a bottle of wine… and I’m feeling fine… I don’t miss you, no, I don’t miss you at all…”

 He sat there parked by the road, listening, rubbing a hand over the stubble on his chin.
 Rain drummed softly against the roof, and in the distance lightning lit the sky.
 As he counted seconds and waited for the thunder, he suddenly felt very alone.